wilsonae/GetData_Assignment/README.md

 ```

 ### Write out the data table
-Finally write out the table in the required format unsng the *write.table* command.
+Finally write out the table in the required format using the *write.table* command.

 ```